 - 3 tablespoons pure maple syrup

-- Add the frozen raspberries and maple syrup to a small saucepan over medium heat and cook uncovered until the raspberries start to break down and release their juices.
-I like to use a potato masher to help things along and get it nice and smooth.
+- Add the frozen raspberries and maple syrup to a small saucepan over low heat and cook uncovered until the raspberries start to break down and release their juices (about 5 minutes).
+I like to use a potato masher to smash the raspberries and get it nice and smooth.

-- Let simmer for a couple of minutes on low heat while stirring.
-This allows it to thicken a bit.
-Transfer to a small glass jar and let cool completely in the refrigerator.
+- Transfer to a small glass jar and let cool completely in the refrigerator.
 The jam will continue to thicken overnight in the refrigerator.
 Enjoy after it has chilled for at least 6 hours (overnight is ideal).

 - Category: Jams and Spreads